Haruto-Tateishi/Lab-Work/README.md

  		- Used for creating super-dictionary pickle file based with consequences as the first keys.
  	- vcf-downsample-pickle.py
  		- From super-dictionary pickle file, create SFS text files by downsampling the data to specific nc value.
+ 	- vcf-filter-chimp.py
+ 		- Filter out lines whose ref bases do no match to ones of pantro6 ancestral genome sequence.
+ 	- vcf-filter-syn.py
+ 		- Filter out lines which do not have "synonymous_variant" vep annotation.
  	- vcf-snpEff-VEP-types.py
  		- Extract all types of consequences annotated by either VEP or snpEff and output as text file.